 Content Covered Here

-When cooking steak on Blackstone temperature-controlled grill you are practically guaranteed to enjoy meat that’s to your preferred level of doneness, every time!
+- When cooking steak on a Blackstone temperature-controlled grill you are practically guaranteed to enjoy meat that’s to your preferred level of doneness, every time!

-And it’s super easy to change the temp as needed, so everyone can have their steaks cooked just the way they like with no fuss.
+- And it’s super easy to change the temp as needed, so everyone can have their meat cooked just the way they like with no fuss.

-A griddle also heats up very quickly – which is great if you want a hearty meal even on a busy weeknight.
-The Blackstone preheats in about 10 minutes.
+A flat-top griddle also heats up very quickly like a grill – which is great if you want a hearty meal even on a busy weeknight.
+They preheat in about 10 minutes.

-So, from start to finish, the complete Blackstone steak recipe takes only 30 minutes to make.
-Yes, that even includes rest time!
+So, from start to finish, the complete steak on Blackstone recipe takes only 30 minutes to make.
+And that includes rest time!

-Blackstone griddle is a great way to cook steaks and serve them with your favorite restaurant-style rustic sides for an impressive dinner that’s practically effortless to make!
+The Blackstone griddle is a great way to cook meats like ribeyes and serve them with your favorite restaurant-style rustic sides for an impressive dinner that’s practically effortless to make!

 Ingredient Notes and Substitutions

-- Seasonings – This recipe uses salt, garlic powder, and pepper.
+- Seasonings: This recipe uses salt, garlic powder, and pepper.
 However, you can also use other seasonings such as sea salt, kosher salt, and black or white pepper.
+Or a blend of them like Kinder’s The Blend.

-Wondering which cut of meat to pick for cooking steak on the Blackstone griddle?
+Wondering which cut to choose for cooking steak on the Blackstone griddle?
 See this article on how to choose a great steak.

 - Blackstone Griddle (or flat top griddle)